 David Wong, associate professor of educational psychology and educational technology at Michigan State University, served as guest speaker for the second Global Education Symposium.

 More than 100 educators from across the nation gathered at Elon University on Friday for a day of learning and discussion at the second Global Education Symposium.

 The goal of the event, now in its second year, is to engage faculty and staff from Elon and other universities in a conversation about the many aspects of global education and to help foster global competence in their campus communities.

-“I started the symposium with the intention of supporting our goals as educators, which of course includes engaged learning in a global context,” said Rhonda Waller, Elon’s director of global engagement.
+“I started the symposium with the intention of supporting our goals as educators, which of course includes engaged learning in a global context,” said Paula DiBiasio, associate professor of physical therapy education.

 The 2019 symposium centered on the theme “Thinking differently about intercultural competence.”
 During the event, educators examined the definition and current approaches to developing intercultural competence in university students.
 Attendees learned how to cultivate an approach to intercultural competence that considers the characteristics of the students, environments and contexts of individual institutions.
 They also explored new approaches to developing intercultural competence skills.